wiktq/Apple-sentiment-analysis-of-X-posts/README.md

 Scrapping tweets and making sentiment analysis to see if Apple's market price has any dependencies over the tweets' sentiment.

 Content
-1) Scrapping tweets for multiple archival dates.
+1) Scrapping tweets for multiple archival dates (steps with asterisks are optional if the code fails).

 First steps